 Gross National Income (GNI) is a measure of the total income earned by residents of an economy from engaging in various economic activities, irrespective of whether the economic activities are carried out within the economic territory of the economy or outside.
 In other words, in compiling GNI, income earned by residents from engaging in various economic activities within or outside the economic territory are included, whereas income earned by non-residents from engaging in economic activities within the economic territory are excluded.
 GNI is computed as follows:

-GNI = GDP + Net external primary income flows = GDP + Primary income earned by residents from outside the economic territory -Primary income earned by non-residents from within the economic territory
+GNI = GDP + Net external primary income flows = GDP + Primary income earned by residents from outside the economic territory - from within the economic territory